 Form #A-5

-Board or State Associati ion
+Board or State Associati on

 Address City State Zip

-Grievan nce Committee Request for Inform ation (Arbitration l Request)
+Grievance Cor nmittee Request for Inform ation (Arbitration Request)

 Го

 named by as respondent.

-request for arbitration which names you a in accordance with Section 47 of the Board
+Attached hereto is a copy of a request Grievance Committee for review, in according

-this notice being transmitted.
-If r sts the respondent provide a written response or response is filed within the time allotted, build be scheduled based upon the information the Grievance Committee e shall make its determination as to
+The Grievance Committee requests the re (15) days of this notice being transmitted letermination as to whether an arbitrat Arbitration. ed.
+If no response is filed within t he time allotted, the G rievance Committee shall make its

 Respectfully submitted,

-Pro fessional Standards Administrator
+Pro ofessional Standards Administrator

-Type/Print S Signature
+Type/Print S ignature ressional Standards / Killingstator

-Board or State Associati ion
+Board or State Associati on

-Dated: , 20
+Dated: .
+20